graphy-young/TweetCatcher/README.md

 # TweetCatcher
-Filter tweets containing keywords using Python tweepy library, Then save to MySQL Server
+Filter tweets containing keywords using Python tweepy library, then save those diving with each keyword to MySQL Server

 # Requirements
 1. Python 3.x (based on 3.6.1)